6 biggest challenges for SaaS companies in 2022

 Usage-based pricing adoption

-Forecasts are one thing, but the trend won't stop for sure.
 In 2021, 25% of SaaS companies declared usage/transaction-based model vs. 20% in 2019.
-That's a huge change and trust us, reengineering your entire billing model is not an easy task.
+That's a huge change, and trust us, reengineering your entire billing model is not an easy task.

-Considering everything, more companies will face the pricing pressure as previously user/seat-based models don't capture enough value under the demand curve.
+Considering everything, more companies will face pricing pressure as previously user/seat-based models don't capture enough value under the demand curve.

 Hybrid work and dispersed teams